On Petersson norms of generic cusp forms and special values of adjoint $L$-functions for ${\rm GSp}_4$: Automorphic -functions

 When $v \mid \frak{n}$, there exist $\varepsilon_v \in \{0,1\}$ and $\lambda_v \in \C$ such that

-where ${\rm St}_v$ is the Steinberg representation of $\GL_2(k_v)$ and $\xi_v$ is the non-trivial unramified quadratic character of $k_v^\times$.
+where ${\rm St}_v$ is the Steinberg representation of $\GL_2(k_v)$ and $\eta_v$ is the non-trivial unramified quadratic character of $k_v^\times$.
 Indeed, by the results in \cite{RS2007}, any irreducible generic admissible representation of $G(k_v)$ with trivial central character and paramodular conductor $\varpi_v\o_v$ is of this form.
+Since $\pi_v$ is unitary and generic for all $v$, by the unitarizability criterion in \cite[Theorem 1.1]{LMT2004}, we have